-Jo is a partner at the litigation boutique Keker & Van Nest in San Francisco.
+Jo is a partner at the litigation boutique, Keker, Van Nest & Peters, in San Francisco.
 Before becoming an attorney, Jo was a theatre person.
-She majored in theatre at Dartmouth College and later worked for Manhattan Theatre Club and The Play Group--both in New York City--where she focused on the art and business of bringing plays to life.
+She majored in theatre at Dartmouth College and later worked for Manhattan Theatre Club and the Play Group in NYC.
 Since leaving her full-time theatre career for her other love, the law, Jo has continued to enjoy as much theatre as possible around the Bay Area and beyond.
 Jo is thrilled to have found, in Shotgun, a new theatre home.
 It's wonderful to be part of such a vibrant, creative, smart, and exciting theatre-making team!

-Carolyn is a Berkeley native, raised her three children here, and carted them off to the theater as soon as they could sit up properly.
+Carolyn is a Berkeley native.
+She raised her three children here and carted them off to the theater as soon as they could sit up properly.
 The five grandchildren are being raised in a similar manner.
-She fell in love with The Shotgun Players back in the La Val's era, always finding something edgy and surprising in its productions.
-When not attending theater Carolyn can often be found at her desk at The Grubb Company.
+She fell in love with Shotgun Players back in the La Val's era, always finding something edgy and surprising in its productions.
+When not attending theater, Carolyn can often be found at her desk at the Grubb Company.

-Chard inherited his love of theater from his parents: they met on a blind date to see a play, and the rest is history.
-He and his wife long ago realized that they'd much rather see plays than movies, so now they spend a lot of their free time chasing great theatre.
-As a technology start-up guy, Chard loves to see small groups of dedicated professionals outshining their larger, more established rivals.
-And that is what attracted him to Shotgun.
+Chard inherited his love of theatre from his parents.
+They met on a blind date to see a play—the rest is history.
+He and his wife long ago realized they prefer plays to movies.
+So they spend their time chasing great theatre.
+As a technology startup guy, Chard loves to see small groups of dedicated professionals outshine larger, more established rivals.
+And that drew him to Shotgun.
 Born and raised in the East Bay and a proud graduate of UC Berkeley, Chard lives with his family in Oakland when he's not at the Ashby Stage or AT&T Park.